33mamaster/LC-QuotaRolloverTweaks/README.md

 ## Added configurable features:
 - Only consider new scrap for Quota Overtime
+	- Default: Enabled
-	- (Config still to be added)
+- Set Overtime Bonus to 0
+	- Default: Disabled

 ## Planned features:
-- Option to disable overtime entirely (always sets overtime to 0)
 - Option to change team wipe to remove some existing quota
 	- Team wipes normally removes all scrap.
 Why not remove some quota as a replacement, since all scrap is sold?!
 	- Punishment mechanic if QuotaRollover feels too safe